二叉树的递归-层序遍历

 The traversal order of the traverse

-, and then recursively calls root.right
+, then root.right

 .

-function accesses nodes, is indeed fixed.
-However, the effect can be different depending on where you write the code in the traverse
+However, the effect can vary depending on where you write the code within the traverse

 // Binary tree traversal framework